 - Resource insights

-having telematics proves particularly useful.
+Having telematics proves particularly useful.
 Knowing where your materials are being used and for how long on each project helps you better allocate them in the future, as well as timing and coordinating.
-Having all this insight enables companies to improve workflow and focus on managing tasks at a larger, perhaps more complex, scale.
+Utilizing all this insight enables companies to improve workflow and focus on managing tasks at a larger, perhaps more complex, scale.

 Telematics and Equipment

 Not only do telematics improve the flow of materials in and out of jobsites, but they are incredibly useful for tracking and analytics on equipment.
 Whether you’re:

 - Renting or owning